Gianfranco Facchineri

-Gianfranco Facchineri (born April 27, 2002), also known as Frankie Facchineri, is a Canadian soccer player who plays for Canadian Premier League club Valour FC.
+Gianfranco Facchineri (born April 27, 2002), also known as Frankie Facchineri, is a Canadian soccer player who plays for League of Ireland Premier Division club Galway United.

 Early life

 Facchineri was born and raised in Windsor, Ontario to an Italian family.
 He played youth soccer with Windsor Ciociaro SC at age five.
 He later played with the Windsor FC Nationals and Vardar SC.
 He played with the Ontario provincial team at U14 and U15 levels.
 In 2016, he was invited to join the Vancouver Whitecaps Academy, but declined the opportunity as he felt he was too young.
 Two years later in August 2018, he then joined the Vancouver Whitecaps Academy.
 He began playing with the Whitecaps U17 and U19 sides, before moving to their development side in 2019.
 In August 2019, he began training with the Whitecaps first team.
 In 2019, he was the Whitecaps FC BMO RESP Academy Male Player award recipient.